SaiKarthik547/Fiery-Flappy-Bird/README.md

 Open the game in a browser.
 Use the Start button to begin playing.
-Press the Spacebar or click to make the bird flap and navigate through pipes.
+Press and Hold Spacebar or click to make the bird flap or Ascend , Leave Spacebar to Slowly Desend The Bird and navigate through pipes.
 Use the Pause button to pause the game, and access Restart or Home options.
 Select difficulty levels or toggle Colorblind Mode from the home screen.
 In Custom mode, adjust Pipe Gap and Pipe Speed using sliders.